bcwalden2001/BitSlayer/README.md

       5) click Edit
       6) click New
       7) add the path of the LOVE folder
-      8) click Ok on all the windows (if you don't do this the changes made won't be saved)
+      8) click OK on all the windows (if you don't do this the changes made won't be saved)

          **Now the shortcut above should work.**